Varriable/FIle_Ai/README.md

 There are 2 different models (in their own branch) each with the same concepts.
 The esaiest and most refined being model 1

-To run this file: ~:Requirements
+To run this file:

-pienv
+~:Requirements

+1.pienv

 ~Process:

 1.run "pipenv shell" to activate the virtual environment